 I hope you have enjoyed this brief walk-through of conceptually building a SQL Server continuous integration pipeline.
 Along with this, we’ve demonstrated, at every step, tools that can be deployed to implement and automate each step

-- Free, open source PowerShell cmdlets to automate every step in a CI (and CD) pipeline including configuration option and data sources
+- Open source PowerShell cmdlets to automate every step in a CI (and CD) pipeline including configuration option and data sources

 - A web dashboard to allow for point and click construction and execution of CI (and CD) pipelines